 Amount Per Serving: Calories: 108Total Fat: 3gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 0mgSodium: 868mgCarbohydrates: 16gFiber: 4gSugar: 5gProtein: 5g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / /Low-Glycemic Diet / South Beach Diet Suggestions:

-Tomato Chickpea Soup is too high in carbs for low-carb diet plans, but you can make it lower in carbs by using less chickpeas and more of the other ingredients, especially spinach.
+Tomato Chickpea Soup is a bit high in carbs for low-carb diet plans, but you can make it lower in carbs by using less chickpeas and more of the other ingredients, especially spinach.
 Soup like this is a perfect main dish for any phase of the original South Beach Diet.